fabiofonv/fabiofonv/README.md

 # Fabio Fonseca Vieira
 ---
 # 💫 About me:
-Fluent in English, advanced reading, writing, listening and conversation.
+Fluent in English, with EF SET - C2 Proficient Certification.
 Data Scientist with skills in Python, Machine Learning, and data visualization libraries.
 Solid knowledge in Pandas, NumPy, Scikit-Learn, PyTorch, spaCy, in addition to web development skills (JavaScript, AngularJS, PHP, Laravel, HTML, CSS).
 Seeking an opportunity to apply my experience in data mining, predictive modeling, and AI-driven solutions.